 Laryne Gamble went to school to know how to be a teacher, but what she learned in community was far more valuable.
 “Once you get to know these kids as people, as Tsimshian, once you get to know them, and respect them, and you get to love them.
 To me, the best part about being a teacher is loving students, supporting them, encouraging them, and getting them ready for the world after high school,” she reflected.

-Gamble, whose traditional name is nox̱ ts'uusk smax (which means Mother to Little Bear) is a Nisga’a citizen raised in Kincolith.
+Gamble, whose traditional name is Nox hlgu smax (which means Mother of the Little Bear) is a Nisga’a citizen raised in Kincolith.
 She moved away to attend the University of Saskatchewan’s ITEP program, which she says completely changed her life.
 Gamble started her year teaching in Metlakatla but relocated to Lasgalt'ap.

 She always wanted to be a teacher.
 She first went to university after graduating from high school but dropped out in her second year.
 She didn’t feel ready and was distracted by her first taste of freedom.
 Gamble became a community support worker and a few years later went to Coast Mountain College in Smithers.
 She transferred to University of Saskatchewan and found her teacher training brought a great deal of personal growth.